rchain/architecture-docs/contracts/contract-design.rst

 * :code:`0` is the stop/halt process that is the ground of the model.

 * The output process, :code:`x!( @Q )`, sends :code:`@Q` on the channel, :code:`x`.
-In more concrete terms, this operator binds the value :code:`@Q` to the variable :code:`x`.
+In more concrete terms, this operator binds the value :code:`@Q` to the variable, :code:`x`.

 This representation depicts the quoted process, :code:`@Q`, being bound to :code:`x`, but any supported data type, simple or complex, is subject to binding, including a serialized process.

 * The input process, :code:`for( ptrn <- x ; if cond. ).P`, searches for values satisfying a defined pattern, :code:`ptrn`, on the        channel :code:`x`.
 On matching that pattern, the continuation, :code:`P`, is invoked with that value as an argument[#]_.
 This is a unique implementation of an input term that is improved from other message-passing based languages in three respects:

-    1. A channel is a monadically structured, unbounded, and persistent queue[#]_.
-In simple terms, :code:`x` is like a container that    holds a range of values, where the output term :code:`x!( @Q )` introduces those values.
-The "for-comprehension" filters that range for values satisfying a pre-defined structural pattern.
+    1. A channel is a statically typed, monadically structured, and provably persistent queue subject to structural pattern matching.

-    2. The input term applies an (optional) if-conditional to examine the result returned from the pattern match.
-Only if the result satisfies additional properties, *which may not be structural*, can the continuation :code:`P` execute. **The input term is effectively an atomic and mobile firewall that stipulates some state must be observed at** :code:`x` **before the continuation** :code:`P` **is triggered.**
+    2. The input term applies an (optional) if-conditional to examine the result of the pattern match for properties *which may not be          structural.*

-    3. **An input term is the consumer of a live data feed, and the ouput term produces the feed.** One channel may be bound to a number of live data generators, which are placing values at :code:`x` in real-time.
-What's more, a new continuation is invoked for each value matched at :code:`x`, respectively.
-Depending on complexity, a multiplicity of parallel continuations may be executing as the feed is being consumed.
-Generally, the input process supports the same data streaming capabilities that have made the reactive paradigm so popular.
+    3. Because channels may be bound to a number of data sources, the output and input terms may be implemented as the producer and              consumer of a "live" data feed analogous to those leverged in reactive paradigms.

 The next term is structural, describing concurrency: